DataScienceLU/mlflow-heroku/README.md

 with other supported mlflow backends for artifacts and database.
 Pull requests are welcome to fix any compatibility issues.

+As of beginning of December 2022, Heroku does not offer any free plan anymore.
+In order to run this server you will have to subscribe to the Eco dyno plan and also subscribe to a Postgres add-on.

 ## :triangular_ruler: Architecture

 Whereas the original repo was achieving a [MLflow Scenario 4 tracking architecture], this repo aims to build a [Scenario 5]